-5.9.2 Operational Security Plan (OPSEC)
+5.7.2 Operational Security Plan (OPSEC)

 The contractor shall develop, implement, and maintain an OPSEC program to protect controlled unclassified and classified activities, information, equipment, and material used or developed by the contractor and all sub-contractors.
-The OPSEC program shall be in accordance with National Security Decision Directive (NSDD) 298 and DoD Manual 5205.02-M, DoD Operations Security (OPSEC) Program Manual, and shall include but not be limited to:
+The OPSEC program shall be in accordance with National Security Decision Directive (NSDD) 298 and DoD Manual 5205.02-M, DoD Operations Security (OPSEC) Program Manual, and shall include:

-1. Assignment of responsibility for OPSEC direction and implementation.
+a.
+Assignment of responsibility for OPSEC direction and implementation.

-2. Issuance of procedures and planning guidance for the use of OPSEC techniques to identify vulnerabilities and apply applicable countermeasures.
+b.
+Issuance of procedures and planning guidance for the use of OPSEC techniques to Identification of vulnerabilities and application of applicable countermeasures.

-3. Establishment of OPSEC education and awareness training.
+c.
+Establishment of OPSEC education and awareness training.

-4. Provisions for management, annual review, and evaluation of OPSEC programs.
+d.
+Provisions for management, annual review, and evaluation of OPSEC programs.

-5. Flow down of OPSEC requirements to subcontractors, when applicable.
+e.
+Flow down of OPSEC requirements to subcontractors, when applicable.

-The contractor shall submit an OPSEC Plan in accordance with CDRL A004.
+The contractor shall submit an OPSEC Plan IAW CDRL A004.

-5.9.3 The contractor shall use the following Distribution Statement on the bottom of the front/cover page all technical documents to help prevent the inadvertent or unauthorized disclosure of sensitive program information:
+5.7.3 The contractor shall use the following Distribution Statement on the bottom of the front/cover page all technical documents to help prevent the inadvertent or unauthorized disclosure of sensitive program information: